 The data gathered on AIRE’s smartphone app estimates how a user’s body will respond to different types of foods, giving a more objective approach to dieting.

 It’s no doctor, dietician or nutritionist replacement, but it could offer useful insights about the effects of a user’s diet.

 Jet Pack International H2O2

-Jet Pack International are making great strides in technology with the H2O2.
-It is a hydrogen peroxide-fuelled jetpack that will allow users to fly at up to 77 miles per hour at a maximum height of 250 feet.
+Jet Pack International are making great strides in jetpack technology with the H2O2 and H2O2-Z jetpacks.
+As the name suggests, both the H2O2 and H2O2-Z are hydrogen peroxide-fueled jetpacks that will allow users to fly at up to 77 miles per hour at a maximum height of 250 feet.

 So far, the higher-capacity H2O2-Z is only capable of a maximum flight length of 33 seconds and a maximum travel distance of 3,300 feet.

-If you’re a Star Wars fan, the Aerofex Aero-X, a real-life equivalent of the Star Wars speeder bike, is definitely something you’ll want to keep your eyes on.
-The Aero-X is the result of more than 15 years of research and development.
+A real-life equivalent of the Star Wars speeder bike, and the result of more than 15 years of research and development, the Aerofex Aero-X brings science fiction to life.

 Powered by a water-cooled 240 horsepower engine and two large rotors, the Aero-X can hover at an altitude of 12 feet and travel at speeds of up to 45 miles per hour.
 It can also carry up to 310 pounds.
 The potential for the Aero-X is boundless.

 TALOS stands for Tactical Assault Light Operator Suit, a combat suit that the US Army hopes will become a reality within the next four years.
 The TALOS provides ballistic, shock and fire protection for Special Operations soldiers.

 A collaboration between universities, government agencies and corporations, the development of the TALOS suit is to provide these soldiers with better, more mobile and more versatile protection than what currently exists.